-Since 2001 when Lake Drummond was dedicated with the opening of Close Memorial Park, this urban water refuge has provided tranquil walks, beautiful views and spots to stop and sit a spell for many thousands of visitors.
+Lake Drummond was dedicated in 2001, with the opening of Close Memorial Park.
+This urban water refuge attracts plants, wildlife and visitors alike, serving as a backdrop for tranquil walks, scenic views and hidden spots to stop and reflect.

-The lake was named for Anne Case Drummond, a civic force who inspired and mentored generations of Ozarks women.
-Her likeness is memorialized in bronze sitting on a park bench lakeside near the garden’s southern entrance.
-A financial gift in 2021 from private citizens is making this area more accessible with sidewalks and additional landscaping.
+The lake was named for Anne Case Drummond, a local trailblazer in business, a civic leader and a volunteer, mentoring and inspiring generations of women.
+Her likeness is memorialized in bronze, sitting on a park bench overlooking the Drummond Garden and the lake.
+A private gift made in 2021 improves accessibility in this area, with new sidewalks and additional landscaping.

-There is a 0.7 mile walking trail that encircles Lake Drummond.
-In 2014, the City’s Public Works Department completed a major stabilization and beautification project at the Lake Drummond spillway and in 2017, a native pollinator garden was made possible on the northern edge of the lake through the Missouri Department of Conservation Community Conservation Program.
-The Lake Drummond garden hosts a wide variety of native plant species to support birds and pollinating insects.
-Research suggests that large geese populations are deterred by interrupting the waterway and great lawn with the large plantings.
+A 7/10-mile loop trail encircles Lake Drummond, with hidden gardens, lake views and opportunities of discovery along the way.
+In 2014, Springfield Public Works partnered with the Park Board to stabilize and beautify the spillway.
+In 2017, a native pollinator garden on the northern edge of the lake was made possible through the Missouri Department of Conservation Community Conservation Program.
+Lake Drummond hosts a wide variety of native plant species to support birds and pollinating insects.
+Please do not feed the geese.

 Hear About Lake Drummond